-METHOD STATEMENT: Cement and Concrete Batching

-WHAT WORK IS TO BE UNDERTAKEN?
-(Give a brief description of the works): Note: please attach extra pages if more space is required

-WHERE ARE THE WORKS TO BE UNDERTAKEN?
-(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required
+METHOD STATEMENT: Cement and Concrete Batching CONTRACT:DATE: WHAT WORK IS TO BE UNDERTAKEN?
+(Give a brief description of the works): Note: please attach extra pages if more space is required Insert additional pages as required WHERE ARE THE WORKS TO BE UNDERTAKEN?
+(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required Insert additional pages as required